sinkaszab/fieldv8n/README.md

 ## Goals

-- Validations should be composed.
-- All validations should happen asynchronously.
-- First fail will exit composed chain and propagate result.
+- Ability to validate a single field vs. object schema.
+- Compose & re-compose validations.
+- Full asynchronous validation.
+- Validate asynchronous values.
-- Validation error shouldn't be an Exception, failing validation is an expected scenario, that is the whole purpose of validation.
+- A failing validation is an expected scenario, validation error shouldn't be an Exception.
+- Separate concrete validators from the core "framework".
+- Be simple and flexible.
+- All validators should be custom.